Nicholas de Clere: Charges of corruption

+Nicholas was removed as Treasurer in July 1291 and, following his removal, an official inquiry into his accounts began in the following December.
+Though he could produce satisfactory answers to many of the individual charges, the overall verdict, of corruption and gross mismanagement, was similar to his own judgment on Fulbourn: he was found to owe the Crown the enormous sum of £700.
+The inquiry also condemned the "low cunning of the man".
+He was judged to be guilty, and his lands and goods forfeited to the Crown.

 Downfall

 In 1292 he was thrown into the Fleet Prison, where he remained for 6 years.
 He was finally released in order to find sureties for his huge debt to the King, and he returned to Dublin.
 He was not successful in finding guarantors for the debts, and in 1300 he was again imprisoned in Dublin Castle, where he spent his last years, though he may have been free for a brief time before his death in the summer of 1303.

 His fate is in notable contrast to that of Sir Walter de la Haye, the former Chief Escheator of Ireland, who faced similar charges at the same time: Haye was triumphantly acquitted, assured of the King's good regard, and died peacefully in his bed.